elastic/helm-charts/CONTRIBUTING.md

 We follow the [GitHub forking model][] for collaborating on Helm charts code.
-This model assumes that you have a remote called `upstream` which points to the official Kibana repo, which we'll refer to in later code snippets.
+This model assumes that you have a remote called `upstream` which points to the official helm-charts repo, which we'll refer to in later code snippets.

 ### Branching